Sale of Seattle National Archives property is being speeded up. Attorney General Bob Ferguson says he will sue

 Yakama Nation Chairman Delano Saluskin said “this is the first I heard” about the Oct.
 1 virtual meeting.
 It was held by the little-known, five-person Public Buildings Reform Board, charged with finding excess federal property and putting it up for bids.

-In a 74-page transcript of the meeting, board member Angela Styles says, “We are emphasizing collaboration; collaboration with communities and agencies.
+In a 74-page transcript of the meeting, board member Nick Rahall says, “We are emphasizing collaboration; collaboration with communities and agencies.
 Our goal is to be transparent and objective for any property.”

 Jeromy Sullivan, chairman of the Port Gamble S’Klallam Tribe, said he first heard of the Oct.
 1 meeting when Ferguson sent out an email Friday.